When Is It Safe to Swim in Shocked Pool?

 Pool Shock is a chlorine product that you add to your pool water to keep the swimmer safe.
 The aroma can be strong and unpleasant.

-The main ingredients found in pool shock are sodium hypochlorite and calcium hypochlorite.
-This chemical is what allows your pool to remain clear without any algae or bacteria growth.
-It also helps sanitize swimsuits and other objects that have come into contact with the chlorinated water during swim time, provided you’re using enough of it!
+The main ingredients in pool shock are sodium hypochlorite and calcium hypochlorite.
+This chemical allows your pool to remain clear without algae or bacteria growth.
+It also helps sanitize swimsuits and other objects that come into contact with the chlorinated water during swim time, provided you’re using enough of it!

 Non-chlorine shock

-Another way to go is to try a non-chlorine shock using alternative pool shocking techniques (oxidizing shock) and pool shock chemicals, like potassium monopersulfate, for example.
-Since these treatments do not contain chlorine, many people opt for them instead.
-The sunlight doesn’t burn the active ingredients, and you only have to wait 15 minutes before jumping into the pool.
+Another way to go is to try a non-chlorine shock using alternative pool shocking techniques (oxidizing shock) and pool shock chemicals, such as potassium monopersulfate.
+Since these treatments do not contain chlorine, many opt for them.
+The sunlight doesn’t burn the active ingredients; you only have to wait 15 minutes before jumping into the pool.

 For more information on pool shock chemicals used in swimming pools please read – What does pool shock do? and When to shock a pool